Energy in Lebanon: Natural gas

 Lebanon's efforts to diversify its energy sources have included the use of natural gas.
 The Arab Gas Pipeline, which began operations in Lebanon in 2009, supplies Egyptian natural gas to the Deir Ammar power station, although this supply has been inconsistent due to regional geopolitical issues.
 In 2021, Lebanon announced a plan to re-route its natural gas imports through Jordan to produce electricity for the Lebanese grid via Syria.
 However, the implementation of this plan has been delayed due to logistical and political challenges.
+In January 2026 it was reported that a deal was signed between the Lebanon’s energy ministry and consortium made up of TotalEnergies, Eni, and Qatar Petroleum that will make a seismic survey in Block 8.

 Challenges and future outlook

 The energy sector in Lebanon remains fraught with challenges, including financial constraints, political interference, and corruption.
 The influence of Hezbollah and the ongoing conflicts in the region have further complicated efforts to reform and stabilize the sector.
 Reforms have been proposed, including increasing electricity tariffs to reduce subsidies and aligning electricity production with economic realities, but these have faced strong opposition given the already dire economic situation of many Lebanese citizens.

 Lebanon's future energy outlook will depend on its ability to implement long-overdue reforms, secure consistent fuel supplies, and expand renewable energy sources like solar and wind power.
 However, the path to energy stability is likely to be long and complex, requiring both domestic political consensus and international support.